Halleck45/ast-metrics/README.md

 ```console
 curl -s https://raw.githubusercontent.com/Halleck45/ast-metrics/main/scripts/download.sh|bash
 ./ast-metrics analyze --report-html=<directory> /path/to/your/code
 ```

-> AST Metrics is a standalone package.
-It does not require any other software to be installed.
 > To install it manually follow the detailled [installation instructions](https://halleck45.github.io/ast-metrics/getting-started/install/).

 ## Why AST Metrics?